DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 # 1. Restaurant Tutorial

-This tutorial introduces the **basic functionality** of the Task Planner Plugin (Tpp), by leading through a little example.
+This tutorial introduces the **basic functionality** of the RAFCON Task Planner Plugin (RTPP), by leading through a little example.

 - [1.1 Scenario description](#11-scenario-description)
 - [1.2 Requirements / Pre-Setup](#12-requirements--pre-setup)